Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 Over/Under Insights

-- Memphis and its opponents have gone over the current 56-point total in seven of 11 games (63.6%) this season.
+- Memphis' games this season have gone over 55.5 points seven of 11 times.

 Memphis Stats and Trends

-- In Memphis' 12 games this year, it has three wins against the spread.
+- Memphis has three wins against the spread in 12 games this season.

-- The Tigers have covered the spread once this season when favored by 7.5 points or more (in two chances).
+- The Tigers have been favored by 7.5 points or more two times this season and covered the spread in one of them.

-- Memphis' games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Memphis' games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Memphis is 1-2 against the spread and 4-0 overall this season when the team notches more than 31.4 points.
+- When Memphis records more than 31.4 points, it is 1-2 against the spread and 4-0 overall.

 - In games that Memphis totals over 446 yards, the team is 1-3 against the spread and 3-2 overall.